-Professor Zulfiqar joined the faculty at Rutgers Law as an Assistant Professor in 2017.
-Prior to that, he was a Sharswood Fellow at the University of Pennsylvania Law School.
-He has also been a Harry F. Guggenheim Fellow and a CASA Fellow (Damascus, Syria).
-He previously helped draft and implement new criminal codes and commentaries for the Republic of the Maldives and the Federal Republic of Somalia.
-He also worked as an Associate in the Investigations, White Collar and Fraud Group at Hogan Lovells, LLP (Washington, D.C.) and was a Legislative Staffer for U.S. Senator Max Cleland (D-GA).
+Professor Zulfiqar joined the Rutgers Law faculty in 2017.
+Prior to that, he was a Sharswood Fellow at the University of Pennsylvania Law School, a Harry F. Guggenheim Fellow and a CASA Fellow (Damascus, Syria).
+He helped draft and implement new criminal codes and commentaries for the Republic of the Maldives and the Federal Republic of Somalia under the auspices of the United Nations Development Programme (UNDP) and the International Law Development Organization (IDLO).
+He also worked as an Associate in the Investigations, White Collar and Fraud Group at Hogan Lovells, LLP (Washington, D.C.) and was a Legislative Staffer to the late U.S. Senator Max Cleland (D-GA).

 Professor Zulfiqar is a Regional Scholar at the University of Pennsylvania's Middle East Center, Editor at Harvard Law School's SHARIASource and faculty affiliate at the Rutgers Center for Transnational Law and the Center for Security, Race & Rights.
 He received the Wallace Johnson Fellowship for First Book Authors from the American Society for Legal History (ASLH) in 2019 to support his forthcoming book, Duties to the Collective, which explores how premodern jurists utilized collective obligations (fard kifaya) in Islamic law to promote cohesion within the empire.
 In March 2020, he launched the "Mapping Covid Fatwas Project" in collaboration with Harvard to document legal opinions in response to the pandemic.

 During the 2022-23 academic year, Professor Zulfiqar was an External Faculty Fellow in residence at the Stanford Humanities Center.